rogerprz/github-cli/README.md

 # Github CLI

 Github CLI provides a way to easily remove multiple repos and to output a list of all repositories.

-** USE AT OWN RISK **
+**USE AT YOUR OWN RISK**

 ### Built with
 * Ruby